Anger is a great motivator, driving us to rant, agitate, and wake up in the morning – and too often in the night.

 Anger may dominate for awhile, but then it finally pulls back from the shore and reveals other emotional tidepools to be explored.

 When this point came, well, we headed into church – where else did we have?
-When we feel hurt by or angry at God or the church, the friends who have carried us through it have largely been from the church.
-(Debating whether to call this ironic or by design)
+When we feel hurt by or angry at God or the church, the friends who have carried us through it have largely been from the church. (not ironic: by design)

 Though church history, doctrines, and institutions may challenge us, in the end it is full of regular people, who are sometimes willing to be honest about life’s complexities.
 For us, those people have been our community, including many long-term, for-better-or-for-worse friends.
 The depth of conversation, the willingness for and relief of confession, the readiness to wrestle with God’s big story.